iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 ## Feature Engineering

+- **Adaptive noise reduction:** All audio is denoised before feature extraction using classical spectral gating (`noisereduce`).
+This step improves robustness to background noise for both echo and voice modalities.
+    - *Classical denoising*: Fast, effective for stationary or mild noise.
+Uses spectral gating via the `noisereduce` library.
+    - *Experimental comparison*: The system previously supported advanced ML-based denoisers (Demucs), but these were removed after experiments showed no significant accuracy improvement for this dataset.
+    - *Installation and reproducibility*: All dependencies are documented in `requirements.txt`.
+Installation and integration steps are described in the README.
 - **Advanced MFCCs**: 20 coefficients, with mean, std, skew, kurtosis, deltas, delta2s
 - **Resonance features**: Top 5 resonant frequencies, magnitudes, ratios
 - **Wavelet features**: Daubechies, 5 levels, energy/statistics per level